 The Long Term Effects of Unhealthy Eating on Your Mood

 If you aren’t eating well and feeling your best, your mood may suffer.

-If you’re unhappy with how you look, you might feel irritable and moody.
+If you’re unhappy with your look, you might feel irritable and moody.

-You may not even realize big mood swings can be triggered by your diet.
+You may not even realize your diet can trigger big mood swings.

 A lack of exercise and a diet lacking proper nutrition can make you feel sluggish, sad, and tired.